-Brush cutters are one of those tools that need to be genuinely tough and work well out in the field, if not they end up breaking regularly and costing even more money or leave you without a proper tool for the job.
+Brush cutters are one of those tools that need to be genuinely tough and work well out in the field.
+If not, they end up breaking regularly and costing even more money or leaving you without a proper tool for the job.
 In other words, if you’re going to buy one, you should consider investing in one of the very best for you and your specific needs rather than purchasing the first affordable unit that you come across at Walmart.

 Putting together this list of the five best brush cutters was a sinch for one reason; there seems to be a shortage of excellent and authentic products on the market.
 After sorting through some of the units with the most reviews and highest ratings, we quickly got rid of several popular selections after we began to closely examine and compare them one by one.
 We looked at cost, design, efficiency, quality of materials and components, settings, and other features.

 Picking the Best Brush Cutter for You